-23 Oil data for Liechtenstein are included under Switzerland.
+23. Oil data for Liechtenstein are included under Switzerland.

-24 Slovakia in official UN documents.
+24. Slovakia in official UN documents.

-25 The European Union is also an Annex I Party in its own right.
+25. The European Union is also an Annex I Party in its own right.
 The EU was assigned an overall reduction target under the Kyoto Protocol, which by agreement, was used to determine the individual targets of the fifteen states that were EU members in 1997 when the Kyoto Protocol was adopted.

-$^{^{\}rm 26}$ In IEA data, France also includes Monaco, which is not in the list of Annex II Parties.
+26. In IEA data, France also includes Monaco, which is not in the list of Annex II Parties.

-27 In IEA data, Switzerland includes Oil data for Liechtenstein, which is not in the list of Annex II Parties.
+27. In IEA data, Switzerland includes Oil data for Liechtenstein, which is not in the list of Annex II Parties.

-Country/Region Short name Definition Memo: Annex B Kyoto Parties ANNEXB Includes Australia, Austria, Belgium, Belarus, Bulgaria, Croatia, Cyprus 28 , the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Kazakhstan, Latvia, Liechtenstein (not available in this publication), Lithuania, Luxembourg, Malta, Monaco (included with France), the Netherlands, Norway, Poland, Portugal, Romania, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Ukraine and the United Kingdom.
+Country/Region Short name Definition Economies in Transition Annex I that are undergoing the process of transition to a market economy.
+This includes Belarus, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Russian Federation, the Slovak Republic, Slovenia and Ukraine.
+Memo: Non-Annex I Parties NONANNEX1 Memo: Annex B Kyoto Parties ANNEXB Includes Australia, Austria, Belgium, Belarus, Bulgaria, Croatia, Cyprus 28 , the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Kazakhstan, Latvia, Liechtenstein (not available in this publication), Lithuania, Luxembourg, Malta, Monaco (included with France), the Netherlands, Norway, Poland, Portugal, Romania, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Ukraine and the United Kingdom.
 29 Refers to countries with emission targets under the second commitment period (CP) of the Kyoto Protocol (2013-2020) as per the Doha Amendment.
 This differs from the list of countries with targets under the first CP (2008-2012).
 Please note that the Doha Amendment has not yet entered into force.
-Membership of Annex B in the second CP of the Kyoto Protocol differs from that in Annex I. In particular, Annex B excludes, or does not contain targets for Canada, Japan, New Zealand, the Russian Federation, Turkey and the United States (all Annex I member states), but includes Kazakhstan (a non-Annex I Party under the Convention, but an Annex I Party under the Kyoto Protocol (as per decision 9/CMP.8).
+Membership of Annex B in the second CP of the Kyoto Protocol differs from that in Annex I. In particular, Annex B excludes, or does not contain targets for Canada, Japan, New Zealand, the Russian Federation, , the Republic of Türkiye and the United States (all Annex I member states), but includes Kazakhstan (a non-Annex I Party under the Convention, but an Annex I Party under the Kyoto Protocol (as per decision 9/CMP.8).